This is the man behind the mask of all those '60s and '70s TV creatures

 Prohaska didn't just step inside these suits, either.
 He created them, with a realistic attention to detail that mystified audiences, especially on shows where you wouldn't expect to see fantastic beasts or unusual animal appearances, like sitcoms or serious dramas.

 One of the few times Prohaska actually did appear on TV and actually show his face wasn't for any hairy role he'd accepted, but on the game show What's My Line?
 In the episode, he arrives as a contestant in a gorilla suit like you'd expect, but removes the suit once it's time to start playing.
-Watch the clip below to see the man behind the mask.

 Below, we've collected some of Prohaska's most memorable TV monsters into a freak show you can peep for free.
 See how many of these aliens, black bears and apes you remember rearing up on your screen back in the day.